 The Traffic Committee meets monthly except July and August.
 The goal of this Committee is to listen to feedback from residents, identify potential solutions, and then implement with Board and City of Phoenix support.
 If you would like more information, or to join the Committee, please contact us.

 October 2019 Update

 In the September 2019 meeting, the Traffic Committee prioritized several initiatives for further discussion with the City of Phoenix.
 The priorities are ranked (1 = Highest Priority to 5 = Lowest Priority) below.
-These Board-supported initiatives will be discussed with the Traffic Services Division in late October.
+For more detail on these above initiatives, please refer to the “April 2019 (Presentation)” document below.

 |Long Term Priorities||Short Term Priorities|